Qumulo/docs/nics-transceivers-cables.md

 ---
-title: Choosing NICs, Transceivers, and Cables for Your Qumulo Node
+title: Identifying NICs and Choosing Transceivers and Cables for Your Qumulo Node
 permalink: nics-transceivers-cables.html
 tags:
   - network_transceiver